MapleFrogStudio/AlgorithmicTrading/README.md

 Algorithmic trading (also called automated trading, black-box trading, or algo-trading) uses a coded functions to implement well defined sets of instructions to place trades.
 This project helps to experiment with python code and theory behind these concepts.

+This is a command line tool that simply grabs price data and display graphs and KPIs using past historical data for a stock ticker.
+It is not ready for predictions or automatic trading.

 Many platforms exist on the Web to automate trading, this project is not intended to replace any of them

 This repo is free to fork or download, but has no value as an investment tool.
 Please do your own research and consult a financial advisor before buying or selling any stocks.